fadisdh/Twitter4JAndroidLogin/README.md

 Twitter4JAndroidLogin
 =====================

-Until Twitter decides to realease an offical SDK fro Android, you can use this simple android library for logging into twitter and retrieving the user information.
+Until Twitter decides to realease an offical SDK for Android, you can use this simple android library for logging into twitter and retrieving the user information.

-This library is using the famous [Twiiter4J library](http://twitter4j.org/en/), and inspired by [ppierson/T4JTwitterLogin library](https://github.com/ppierson/T4JTwitterLogin); so thank you [ppierson](https://github.com/ppierson)
+This library is using the famous [Twiiter4J library](http://twitter4j.org/en/), and inspired by [ppierson/T4JTwitterLogin library](https://github.com/ppierson/T4JTwitterLogin); many thanks to [ppierson](https://github.com/ppierson)

 This library allows you to retrive the **Twitter** object of Twitter4J after the authentication witch let you do all sort of things with the Twitter API.